 When applying for a job, you’re really giving a relative stranger permission to stalk you online.

-Google yourself when applying for a job
+- How to clean up Google search results when applying for a job

 When searching your name, sign out of your Google account or use a private-browsing window that hides your location.
 You’ll want to see what strangers see.

 Beyond confirming your credentials, human resources managers are likely to search for you online to make sure no red flags exist.
 A silly tweet or out-of-context college Facebook picture, for example, could cost you an interview or job offer.

 What Google will and won’t remove from search results

 Thankfully, Google — and other popular websites populating your content in its search results — allow you to limit what you share on the web.